cloudera-labs/terraform-cdp-modules/README.md

 * Configure the Terraform Provider for CDP with access key ID and private key by dowloading or creating a CDP configuation file.
   * See the [CDP documentation for steps to Generate the API access key](https://docs.cloudera.com/cdp-public-cloud/cloud/cli/topics/mc-cli-generating-an-api-access-key.html).
+  * See the [CDP Terraform Provider Documentation](https://registry.terraform.io/providers/cloudera/cdp/latest/docs#authentication) and [DEVELOPMENT.md](./DEVELOPMENT.md) for the different ways of providing the CDP credentials for authentication.

 * To create resources in the Cloud Provider, access credentials or service account are needed for authentication.
   * For **AWS** access keys are required to be able to create the Cloud resources via the Terraform aws provider.
 See the [AWS Terraform Provider Documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).
   * For **Azure**, authentication with the Azure subscription is required.
 There are a number of ways to do this outlined in the [Azure Terraform Provider Documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure).